ysbaddaden/crystal-cmark/README.md

     github: ysbaddaden/crystal-cmark
 ```

-This should automatically download and compile libcmark.
+This will automatically download and compile libcmark.

 ## Usage